When the Seasons Change, So Do We: Coping With Divorce During the Holidays

 These feelings don’t mean you’re failing.
 They mean you’re ready for something different.

-They mean it’s time for you to stop performing and start tuning in, to what your insides are begging for.
+They mean you’re ready to stop performing and start tuning in, to what your insides are begging for.

-We can use the change of seasons like a mirror.
+We can use the change of seasons as a loving reminder that change is ok.
 Leaves fall, days darken, cycles end.

-The changing seasons remind us that it’s ok to let go, renew, and start again.
-Whether that’s in a career, a relationship, or simply outdated beliefs and habits.
+The start of fall is telling us that it’s ok to let go, renew, and start again.
+Whether that’s in a career, a relationship, or outdated beliefs and habits.

 Nature gives us permission to let go without apology.
-Letting go makes way for new growth.
+Because letting go makes way for new growth.

 One Small Action Step